lzawbrito/lzawbrito.github.io/docs/articles/SenseWithoutReference.md

 it with meaning.

-Through this construction we do away with the Fregean concept of "sense"; indeed, this is arguably among the aims of Russell's paper.
+Through this construction we do away with the Fregean concept of "sense"; indeed, this is among the aims of Russell's paper.
 In particular, we can argue that Russell's view does not support denoting phrases with different senses but identical references: there is no way a denoting phrase can have different different senses in isolation if